3mrgnc3/LFIter2/README.md

     I created this tool to automatically extract a list of known
     interesting files based on a wordlist.

        FEATURES:

+        1. Support For Multiple Server Types.
-           1. Print Remote Files in local Terminal
+        2. Print Remote Files in local Terminal.
-           2. Search For & Extract Files Using A Wordlist
+        3. Batch Extract Files Using A Word list.
-           3. Brute Force Usernames Using A Wordlist
+        4. Brute Force Usernames Using A Word list [TO DO!]

     I hope others may find this usefull during pentests.
 I have chosen to use subprocess to call curl to perform the get request.